Den-TP: A Density-Balanced Data Curation and Evaluation Framework for Trajectory Prediction: Experiments

-\textbf{Implementation Details.} We primarily utilized the pre-trained HiVT-64 and QCNet as backbone models to perform sample selection on the Argoverse 1 and Argoverse 2 datasets, respectively.
+\textbf{Implementation Details.} We primarily use pre-trained HiVT-64 and QCNet as backbone models to perform sample selection on Argoverse 1 and Argoverse 2, respectively.
 To evaluate the performance of the selected subset, we follow their official training and validation protocols.
 We experimented with different selection ratios, different intervals, and assessed the prediction accuracy of the trajectory models after training on the corresponding subsets.